Inquire about the availability of documents in accessible formats.

-An Election Observer Badge will be issued and must be worn at all times.
+An Election Observer Badge will be issued and must be worn and visible at all times.

-When leaving for the day, please return the badge to the front counter.
+When leaving for the day, please return the badge to the front counter and sign out.

 Backpacks, briefcases and large purses are not allowed.

-All questions concerning a procedure must be directed only to the supervisor or Manager
+All questions concerning a procedure must be directed only to the Supervisor or Manager of the section.

 Operations will continue as scheduled whether or not an observer is present.